Eugene Drinking Water Quality

 Is Eugene Tap Water Safe to Drink?

-Eugene tap water meets all EPA health standards and is safe to drink.
+Eugene tap water meets all current EPA drinking water standards.

 How Hard is Eugene Water?